norvig/paip-lisp/docs/chapter6.md

 ```

 Now the segment-pattern matching functions.
-`segment-match` is similar to the version presented as part of ELIZA !!!(span) {:.smallcaps} .
-The difference is in how we determine pos, the position of the first element of the input that could match the next element of the pattern after the segment variable.
+`segment-match` is similar to the version presented as part of ELIZA.
+The difference is in how we determine `pos`, the position of the first element of the input that could match the next element of the pattern after the segment variable.
-In ELIZA !!!(span) {:.smallcaps} , we assumed that the segment variable was either the last element of the pattern or was followed by a constant.
+In ELIZA, we assumed that the segment variable was either the last element of the pattern or was followed by a constant.
 In the following version, we allow nonconstant patterns to follow segment variables.
-The function `first -match - pos` is added to handle this.
+The function `first-match-pos` is added to handle this.
 If the following element is in fact a constant, the same calculation is done using `position`.
 If it is not a constant, then we just return the first possible starting position-unless that would put us past the end of the input, in which case we return nil to indicate failure: